RAJATKSWAIN/RAJATKSWAIN/README.md

 # Hi, I'm RAJAT KUMAR SWAIN! 👋

-I'm a passionate Oracle developer based in [Your Location].
+I'm a passionate Oracle developer based in [Bhubaneswar](Bhubaneswar).
 I specialize in Oracle database technologies and have a strong background in developing robust database solutions.
 My expertise extends to database design, SQL programming, and optimizing database performance.

 ## About Me